Loyalty (Shostakovich): Composition

 Dates conflict as to when Loyalty was composed.
 According to Sofia Khentova, the cycle was begun on February 25 and completed on June 6, 1970, in Repino.
 The editor of the 1985 complete works edition of the score, Alexander Pirumov, dates the completion of the score to February 13 in the same town.
 Dolmatovsky and Laurel Fay wrote that Shostakovich completed Loyalty around April 1970 while he was a patient at Gavriil Ilizarov's clinic in Kurgan.
+Both the 1985 and 2016 complete works edition of the score dates the completion of the score to February 13.
+After finishing the score, Shostakovich sent the score to be prepared for publication and performance.
+Unusually, he notated the tenor part using a tenor rather than a treble clef.
+The last time a major Russian composer used such a clef similarly was when Pyotr Ilyich Tchaikovsky used it in two choruses for his opera The Queen of Spades, which may have possibly been a model for Shostakovich's use.

 In spite of the physical fatigue he felt as a result of medical treatment, the composer worked on Loyalty, the Thirteenth Quartet, and his score to Grigori Kozintsev's film King Lear simultaneously.

 Although Loyalty was intended for Ernesaks and dedicated to him, Shostakovich did not inform him that the score was forthcoming.
-The conductor only learned of the work when the composer messaged him with news of its completion.
-Surprised, Ernesaks told Shostakovich that he could not prepare a performance in time for the Lenin centennial.
+The conductor first learned of the work from a choir member who had read a news article announcing that Shostakovich was composing a work for a cappella male choir.
+It was only when Ernesaks received the score in the mail on March 22 that he realized it was composed for him and his choir.
+Surprised, he told Shostakovich that he could not prepare a performance in time for the Lenin centennial.
 Instead, he proposed a premiere at the end of 1970.
 Shostakovich informed Dolmatovsky of the delay, which disappointed the poet.
 "But we will be given a first-class performance," the composer said, then added that he was "glad and proud" to have composed the work.
 He repeated his pride in the work in remarks he gave before the Moscow premiere.